Licensed Clinical Therapist Job Description

 Most jobs for clinical therapists require a master's degree, and a bachelor's degree is a necessary stepping stone toward the master's.
 Though most bachelor's degree programs are accepted by graduate psychology and therapy programs, students may wish to pursue their bachelor's degrees in psychology, social work, or related areas.
 If a student's bachelor's degree is not in psychology or a related subject, he or she may need to have completed certain prerequisite courses, such as statistics, abnormal psychology, and child psychology.

-Step 2: Take the GRE
+Step 2: Take the Graduate Record Examination (GRE)

 Most master's degree programs require GRE scores as part of their application requirements.
 Some accept the Miller Analogies Test (MAT) in place of the GRE.
 Students may take the appropriate admissions test while working toward their bachelor's degrees.